Latest posts by Florian (see all)

 That way, you can judge for yourself how important these criteria are for you.

 Harmless to your health

-That’s why the material a drinking bottle is made of is so crucial.
+That’s why the material a drinking bottle is made from is so crucial.
 More on that in a second.

 Next, we looked at what impact the bottle and its production have on our environment.

 Environmental friendliness also includes the longevity of the bottle to preserve our limited natural resources.
-Also, the possibility to completely recycle the bottle when necessary is an important factor.
+Also, the ability to completely recycle the bottle when necessary is an important factor.

 Functionality & practicality

 Obviously, a worthy drinking bottle must fulfill its basic functions perfectly.

 In the case of water bottles, these include above all essential requirements such as being leak-proof.
 This is particularly important as it is very likely that the bottle will share the same bag with an expensive smartphone or tablet.

 A great bottle is also easy to clean, dishwasher safe, resistant to damage, and easy to use.